 • Learn to be disciplined and do the hard work behind the scenes that often does not get recognized.

 • Most of all – get an education.
 Having a degree – even if it’s in wildlife management – will usually give more confidence to potential partners because it broadens your mind and gives you talking points in conversations with people across cultures.
-Imagine, for example, you go to an event where Paula Kahumbu is and you mention something profound about wildlife.
+Imagine, for example, you attend an environmental event and you mention something profound about wildlife.
 Next time the wildlife conservationists need someone to help promote their cause, they’ll call you.
 But remember: don't get the degree for the certificate.
 Or for others.
 Get it for the sake of your own character and mind.

 What is the value of studying the arts in university?